facebook/componentkit/_docs/16-datasource-overview.md

 ### CKCollectionViewTransactionalDataSource

-`CKCollectionViewTransactionalDataSource` is a thin wrapper around `CKTransactionalComponentDataSource` that implements the `UICollectionViewDataSource` API.
+`CKCollectionViewTransactionalDataSource` is a thin wrapper around `CKDataSource` that implements the `UICollectionViewDataSource` API.

 It can be used to easily bootstrap a `UICollectionView` using components.
 See how to [display components in a collection view.](datasource-basics.html)